fv5olFHIsR/quickpass/README.md

 # quickpass
 A very small executable written in PHP and compiled for Windows with Phalanger.
 It generates passwords (or random strings) locally.
 Optionally you can enter what the pass is for and it will be saved plain in a .pass file Edit

+QuickPass by KiRiCh

+Advantages:

+- Creates Strong Passwords of 24 chars by default

+- Passwords are NEVER sent over the newtwork

+- Automatically copies the generated password to CLIPBOARD

+- Incredibly simple - 50 lines of code, nothing up the developer's sleeve, can be reviewed in 2 min

+- Optionally save the pass to fa Vault/passname.pass file (if you enter a name)

+- Super Fast - less than 2 seconds to have a fresh password in your clipboard!

+Usage:

+- If you are on Windows and don't have php, just download the compiled /bin/quickpass.exe and use it (9Kb)

+- If you are on Windows and have php you can also download quickpass.php and execute in cmd - c:\qp\php quickpass.php

+- If you are on anything else you have to use PHP to execute or compile for your target os with whatever, BUT MIND THE COPY TO CLIPBOARD EXEC it will not run, so modify accordidngly as well.

+If you see anything that feels wrong in the code, please let me know.